rtdoyle/how-rhizobia-evolve/README.md

 Rebecca Batstone
 2020-05-27

-This repository archives the analyses for the paper:
+This repository archives the data and analyses for the paper:

 Batstone RT, O’Brien AM, Harrison TL, Frederickson ME.
 Experimental evolution makes microbes more cooperative with their local host